ArazShilabin/Logistic-Regression/README.md

-# Logistic_Regression.ipynb
+# Logistic_Regression
-Logistic Regression self-implemented for titanic data set
+Logistic Regression, self-implemented for titanic data set (which is included in kaggle.com)